NPSOT Logo

 Maintenance

 Train on trellis, arbor, wall, fence, small trees.
-Native Habitat: Dry to wet thickets, woods, fence rows or hammocks.
-The best flowering occurs in full sun.
+Flowers best in full sun.
+Is disease and insect resistant.
 Propagation: Seed, Hardwood cuttings, Semi-hardwood cuttings.

 Comments

 Blooms December-May.
 Groundcover or high-climbing, evergreen, twining vine.
 Showy, fragrant yellow, trumpet-shaped flowers.
 The fruit is a 1 1/2 in. long capsule.
 Blooms mainly early spring, may begin as early as December, may bloom briefly in fall.
-Flowers, leaves, & roots are poisonous.
-Nectar attracts butterflies and hummingbirds.
+Is commonly used as a landscape vine.
+Flowers, leaves, & roots are poisonous and may be lethal if consumed.
+Pollination: Butterflies, bees, hummingbirds.

 Previous Scientific Name(s): Synonym/s: Bignonia sempervirens, Bigonia sempervirens